apple/foundationdb/documentation/sphinx/source/command-line-interface.rst

 * ``targetInterval <SECONDS>`` sets the target interval for the scan to SECONDS.
 The scan will adjust speed to attempt to complete in that amount of time but it will not exceed BYTES_PER_SECOND.

-The consistency scan role publishes its configuration and metrics in Status JSON under the path ``.cluster.consistency_scan_info``.
+The consistency scan role publishes its configuration and metrics in Status JSON under the path ``.cluster.consistency_scan``.

 consistencycheck
 ----------------